 The traffic law of keeping to the right side of the road/track/trail applies.
 Riders cannot cut corners under any circumstances.
-All trail and road sections, particularly those with blind corners, must be ridden with utmost care, thus ensuring the safety of oncoming traffic and passing riders.
-Failing to comply with the right-side regulations can result in sanctions such as time penalties, demotion/degradation or the rider being banned from the competition.
-The jury will decide the individual penalty in each instance.
+All trail and road sections, particularly those with blind corners, must be ridden with utmost care, thus ensuring the safety of oncoming traffic and passing teams.
+Failing to comply with the right-side regulations can result in sanctions such as time penalties, demotion/degradation or the team/rider being banned from the competition.
+The jury will decide on the individual penalty in each instance.

-8.3 Passing slower riders
+8.3 Passing slower teams

-The slower riders must make way for faster riders who clearly intend to pass them; the passing rider must verbally or otherwise signal their intent.
-Slower riders must pay special attention to passing riders on steep sections where the slower riders might already be pushing/carrying their bikes.
+The slower teams/riders must make way for faster riders who clearly intend to pass them, the passing team must verbally or otherwise signal their intent.
+Slower riders must pay special attention to passing teams on steep sections where the slower riders might already be pushing/carrying their bikes.